cloud-coder/cascon2018-slackapp/lab03-option02-watsonassistant/README.md

    };
    ```

-1. Add the Watcson Assistant funtion when process the slack messege.
+1. Add the Watson Assistant funtion when process the slack message.
 At line 313 look for postMessage call, use the following code to replace it.

    ```javascript
    watsonAssistant(